nkamatam/Exams/CDA/AWS CDA.md

 	* Not suitable for write-intensive applications ot applications that require Strongly Consistent reads
 	* **Elasticashe**
 	* Elasticache is in-memory cache that sits between your application and database
-	* 2 different caching strategies: Lazhy loading and Wite Through
+	* 2 different caching strategies: Lazy loading and Wite Through
 	* Lazy loading only caches the data when it is requested
 	* Elasticache Node failures not fatal just lots of cache misess
 	* Cache miss penalty: Initail request, query database, writing to cache
 	* Avoid stale data by implementing a TTL
+	* **Write Through**
+	* Write through strategy writes data into the cache whenever there is a change to the database
+	* Data is never stale
+	* Write penalty: Each write involves a write to the cache
+	* Elasticashe node failure means that data is missing until added or updated in the database
+	* Wasted resources if most of the data is never used
 	*
 *